clough42/electronic-leadscrew/README.md

   * Drive the encoder from the factory spindle gear train
   * Make it easy to restore the lathe to the original change gear configuration

-The current plan is to support the following operations:
+The ELS firmware currently supports the following:
-* Multiple feeds in thousandths of an inch per revolution
+* Feeds in thousandths of an inch per revolution
-* Multiple feeds in hundredths of a millimeter per revolution
+* Feeds in hundredths of a millimeter per revolution
-* Multiple imperial thread pitches (in threads-per-inch)
+* Imperial thread pitches (in threads-per-inch)
-* Multiple metric thread pitches (in millimeters)
+* Metric thread pitches (in millimeters)
+* Imperial and Metric lead screws

+Items on the short list for future development:
+* Support for dual-shaft lathes that have different drive ratios for feeding and threading
+* Support for powering down the leadscrew while leaving the tachometer active
+* Leadscrew speed limit warnings
+* Tachometer averaging (stabilization)

-## Future Goals
+## Possible Future Goals
 While this project is starting out as a simple gearbox replacement, some features seem attractive, even for that simple case:
 * Threading/feeding up to a hard shoulder with automatic stop